dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/ensure-created.md

 ## SQL Script

-To get the SQL used by `EnsureCreated`, you can use the <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.GenerateCreateScript%2A> method.
+To get the SQL used by `EnsureCreated`, you can use the <xref:Microsoft.EntityFrameworkCore.RelationalDatabaseFacadeExtensions.GenerateCreateScript*> method.

 ```csharp
 var sql = dbContext.Database.GenerateCreateScript();